 Close a case by remediating a toxic combination

-After you remediate one or more of the security issues that make up a toxic combination, so that it no longer exposes any resources in your high-value resource set, Risk Engine closes the toxic combination case automatically during the next attack path simulation, which runs every six hours, approximately.
+After you remediate the security issues that make up a toxic combination, and they no longer expose any resources in your high-value resource set, Risk Engine closes the case automatically during the next attack path simulation, which runs approximately every six hours.

 Close a case by muting the finding

-If the risk that is posed by the toxic combination is acceptable to your business or you can't remediate the toxic combination, you can close the case by muting the toxic combination finding.
+If the risk that is posed by the toxic combination is acceptable to your business or you can't remediate the toxic combination, you can close the case by muting the related finding.

 To mute a toxic combination finding, follow these steps: